Liver disease doesn’t have to be a silent threat.

 This October — Take Action!

-Know Your FIB-4 Score — Protect Your Powerhouse
+Know Your FIB-4 Score — Protect Your Powerhouse, Protect Your Future

-One simple tool your doctor can use to check for advanced liver scarring is the FIB-4 Score.
+One simple tool your doctor can use to check for liver scarring is the FIB-4 Score.

-• What it is: A calculation based on your age and routine blood tests — AST, ALT, and platelet count — to estimate the likelihood of liver fibrosis.
+- What it is: A calculation based on your age and routine blood tests — Liver Enzymes (AST & ALT), and blood platelet count — to estimate the likelihood of liver fibrosis.

-• Why it’s important: The FIB-4 can identify people at higher risk for advanced liver disease, even if they have no symptoms.
+- Why it’s important: The FIB-4 Score can identify people at higher risk for advanced liver disease, even if they have no symptoms.

-• Request the labs: Ask for a blood panel that includes AST, ALT, and platelet count.
+- Request the labs: Ask for a blood panel that includes Liver Enzymes (AST & ALT), and blood platelet count.

-• Calculate your score: Your doctor can do this for you, or you can use a reputable online FIB-4 calculator.
+- Calculate your score: Your doctor can do this for you, or you can use a reputable online FIB-4 calculator, like the one we recommend on MDCalc.

 Liver Health Awareness Month: Why October Is the Time to Protect Your Powerhouse